pab1it0/prometheus-mcp-server/README.md

 ## Development

 Contributions are welcome!
-Please open an issue or submit a pull request if you have any suggestions or improvements.
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to get started, coding standards, and the pull request process.

 This project uses [`uv`](https://github.com/astral-sh/uv) to manage dependencies.
 Install `uv` following the instructions for your platform: